 It is very important to ask a police officer for permission to reach into your pocket to get your wallet and the card yourself, or tell the officer exactly where you are carrying your wallet – purse, left side coat pocket, etc. – and ask the officer to please take out the wallet and look for the card himself or herself.
 For example, you could say, “Officer, I have a card in my wallet that ex- plains my disability.
 May I please show it to you, or would you prefer to reach into my back pocket yourself?”
 If you just reach into your pocket suddenly, the police officer may think you are reaching for a weapon, and react in a way that could endanger you.

-- Cut out both the front and back sides of the card.
+- Print and cut out both the front and back sides of the card.

 - Fill out the front with your name, date of birth, and phone numbers of your two emergency contact people.